aliriyazr1/NUbots_RL_FYP/report_dump.md

     Comparison with Literature: Comparison of findings with existing literature.
     Limitations: Discussion of the limitations of the study.

+    # VALIDATE:
+    The DDPG model achieved exceptional cumulative reward performance (18,109 ± 2,812) compared to random baseline (993 ± 1,521), representing a 1,724% improvement (p < 0.0001).
+However, ball possession rates remained low (0.10% ± 0.23%), indicating the learned policy prioritizes goal-scoring behaviors and strategic positioning over continuous ball control.
+This demonstrates the multi-objective trade-off inherent in the reward function design, where the agent optimizes for episode success (goals scored, game won) rather than intermediate metrics (ball possession).
+This finding aligns with research on sparse reward learning, where agents learn to achieve terminal objectives without necessarily maximizing all intermediate performance indicators.

 10) Conclusions (~3 pages)
     Summary: Summary of the main findings.
     Implications: Practical and theoretical implications of the research.